justinneyugn/HPIC/README.md

 From the endless viral memes to the iconic fights, the show has seen multiple peaks in success, serving as a huge platform for their breakout stars while providing great reaction gifs throughout social media.

-**Bye, Wig!** captures the changing popularity throughout the cast by highlighting the most popular Housewife in each state.
+**H.P.I.C.** captures the changing popularity throughout the cast by highlighting the most popular Housewife in each state.
-As viewers believe the show's peak spanned from Season 4 to Season 7, **Bye, Wig!** traverses through 2012 to 2015 and provides a closer look at who spearheaded the show's popularity.
+As viewers believe the show's peak spanned from Season 4 to Season 8, **H.P.I.C.** traverses through 2012 to 2016 and provides a closer look at who spearheaded the show's popularity.

 ## Functionality & MVPs

-With **Bye, Wig!**, users will be able to:
+With **H.P.I.C.**, users will be able to:

-* Choose a year ranging from the show's third season to the eighth season
+* Choose a year ranging from the show's fourth season to the eighth season
 * Hover over a state to show the top three most popular cast members of that state
 * Click on one of the cast members located on a side section to only highlight the states where they are the most popular member of that year
 * Click on a link for each member with their most iconic moment or fight on the show